 - kosher salt and black pepper

-- In a large pot or dutch oven, melt the butter over medium-high heat.
+- In a large pot or dutch oven, melt the butter (1 tablespoon) over medium-high heat.
 Add the onions, celery, and carrots.
 Sauté for about 5 minutes, until softened and starting to brown.

 - Add the mushrooms and a pinch of salt.
 Stir together and sauté, stirring only occasionally, until mushrooms are softened and most of their liquid has released and evaporated (about 5 minutes).

-- Add the potatoes, beef broth, and barley, along with some more salt and pepper.
+- Add the potatoes, beef broth (8 cups), and barley (3/4 cup), along with some more salt and pepper.
 Bring to a boil, cover, and simmer on low for 40 minutes, or until barley is cooked.

-- Stir in the cooked beef, peas, and parsley.
+- Stir in the cooked beef, frozen peas (1 cup), and chopped fresh parsley (2 tablespoons).
 Cook for two more minutes, until everything is heated through.

 - Season to taste and serve.